-It starts when the heel comes in contact with floor.
-The ankle is in neutral position, knee is slightly flexed and hip is approximately in 30 degrees of flexion.
+It starts when the heel comes in contact with the floor.
+The ankle is in a neutral position, the knee is slightly flexed and hip is approximately in 30 degrees of flexion.

-It is the point at which body passes over the stance limb and where the leg is approaching the vertical position offering single-limb support with other limb freely swinging forward.
+It is the point at which the body passes over the stance limb and where the leg is approaching the vertical position offering single-limb support with the other limb freely swinging forward.

 The ankle moves into slight dorsiflexion, knee extends and hip continues to extend.
-Trunk is in neutral position of rotation and arms are parallel to body.
+The trunk is in the neutral position of rotation and arms are parallel to the body.

-Heel off occurs when when heel just begins to lift off floor.
-Ankle is in dorsiflexion initially and then in plantar flexion.
-Knee is extended and prepares to flex, hip is in hyperextension and trunk rotates to same side.
+Heel off occurs when the heel just begins to lift off the floor.
+The ankle is in dorsiflexion initially and then in plantar flexion.
+The knee is extended and prepares to flex, hip is in hyperextension and trunk rotates to the same side.

-It is time in gait cycle when toes just leave the floor to when the toes leave the floor.
+It is a time in gait cycle when toes just leave the floor to when the toes leave the floor.
 Simultaneously, the opposite foot is in foot flat phase.
-It is end of stance phase and beginning of swing phase.
+It is the end of the stance phase and the beginning of the swing phase.
 Toes go into hyperextension and ankle begins to plantar flex and knee keeps moving to flexion.
 By end of this phase, the hip starts flexing.

 Swing Phase of Gait Cycle

-It is part of gait cycle when the foot is not in contact with the ground.
-It begins when the foot leaves the floor and ends with heel strike of the same foot and accounts for accounts for 40% of the gait cycle.
-It is non weight bearing phase of gait. and consists of following phases.
+It is part of the gait cycle when the foot is not in contact with the ground.
+It begins when the foot leaves the floor and ends with the heel strike of the same foot and accounts for accounts for 40% of the gait cycle.
+It is nonweight bearing phase of gait. and consists of the following phases.

-In acceleration phase, the limb is behind body and moving to catch up, ankle moves into into dorsiflexion.
+In the acceleration phase, the limb is behind the body and moving to catch up, ankle moves into dorsiflexion.
 Both knees and hip continue to flex.

-This phase involves shortening of limb to clear ground.
-The ankle is in neutral position and knee in maximum flesion.
+This phase involves the shortening of the limb to clear ground.
+The ankle is in a neutral position and knee in maximum flexion.
 Hip continues to flex.

 Double Support and Single Support